Certified Community Behavioral Health Clinic

 - CMS CCBHC Demonstration – CCBHCs are funded by using a Prospective Payment System rate for qualifying services provided to Medicaid beneficiaries.
 States are responsible for oversight of the demonstration program which includes clinic certification, payment to the CCBHCs and development of PPS rates, and compliance with federal reporting requirements.
-Indiana has not yet joined the CMS CCBHC Demonstration.
+Indiana has not yet joined the CMS CCBHC Demonstration, but plans to apply in spring 2024.
 The CMS CCBHC Demonstration also provides a four year enhanced federal match for developed PPS rates approved in the demonstration.

 - SAMHSA CCBHC Expansion Grants – CCBHC Expansion Awardees are funded for generally a grant period of two years, and funded directly by SAMHSA to their local clinic through self-attestation that the awarded clinic meets the baseline CCBHC criteria.
 States do not have any direct role in these grants.
 There have been 18 CMHC sites that have been awarded the CCBHC Expansion Grant.